 Land was recently donated to the Center, and a new home has been under construction, as funds came in.
 Guidelines will help Precious Kids with the cost of putting the roof on in 2015.
 To support Precious Kids, click the button below.

 Freda Robinson and the Nzoia College of Nursing

 Each day, nurse Freda Robinson used to drive into work at the local District Hospital of Mt.
 Elgon.
 She would see the sick struggling to walk along the road to the hospital…and often as she drove home in the evening there would be the bodies of those who could not reach aid in time.
 The sick in the villages would usually have no access to medical care.

 Freda and her late husband Richard were so touched that they began conducting medical mobile clinics on a piece of land Richard owned 10 miles outside of town.
-Appalled by the pressing needs, Richard sold all of his land to build a small medical clinic for those who could not afford care.
+Appalled by the pressing needs, Richard sold land to build a small medical clinic for those who could not afford care.
 They then noticed that many children who had been prescribed medications with the instructions “take with food,” had not actually been given the medication at all, because they had no food to eat.
 Sister Freda was compelled to begin a feeding program and school for the children of the area, praying daily that God would supply.
-The program feeds over 100 tiny mouths twice a day.
 In addition to the feeding program and clinic, Sister Freda continues to conducts mobile medical clinics in surrounding villages.

 Government: Democratic republic